DedLad/gangshit/site/content/posts/Journey.md

 At the bottomline, I am more than glad if i can win over the yesterday's me today in any way possible.

 Funny enough this was my <span class=accent>_New Year's Resolution_</span> going into 2024.
-As we approach the end of 2024, So I want to start 2025 with a new addition to my <span class=accent>主義</span>.
+As we approach the end of 2024, I want to start 2025 with a new addition to my <span class=accent>主義</span>.

 ###### What is it going to be?